Fuzzball Documentation

 $ ACCESS_KEY="" # populate with the Depot key obtained from the CIQ sales/support team

-Decide on the version of Federate that you want to deploy (recommend v2.1.8 at time of writing):
+Decide on the version of Federate that you want to deploy (for example, v3.4.0):

 You need to determine the certificate issuer for your externally facing URLs.
 This is set at Fuzzball deployment.
 In the AWS marketplace, it will be letsencrypt-prod.
 On prem, your deployment may have (insecure) self-signed certificates in which case the appropriate value will be internal-ca-issuer, it might be letsencrypt-prod if you used letsencrypt, or it could be another issuer.
 You can find this information with kubectl get clusterissuer.